dronekit/dronekit-python/docs/contributing/contributions_api.rst

 Unit tests
 ----------

-All new features that are written should be created with accompanying unit tests.
+All new features should be created with accompanying unit tests.

-A good unit tests should:

-#.
-Verify all code paths that code can take.
-#.
-Be concise and straightforward.
-#.
-Be documented.

 DroneKit-Python unit tests are based on the `nose <https://nose.readthedocs.org/en/latest/>`_ test framework, and use `mock <https://docs.python.org/dev/library/unittest.mock.html>`_ to simulate objects and APIs and